-If the "CRUISE" indicator light flashes when using the cruise control, press the "ON-OFF" button to turn the system off and then press it again to turn it on.
+If the "CRUISE" indicator light in the instrument cluster flashes when using the cruise control, push the "ON-OFF" switch to turn the system off and then push it again to turn it on.

 If any of the following conditions then occurs, there is some trouble in the cruise control system.